 As delegates from 192 nations gather in Geneva Sept.
 24 and 25 to determine the fate of global postal commerce, a compromise has been advanced to let the U.S. Postal Service (USPS) significantly increase the rates it charges foreign postal systems for processing foreign-origin parcels and mail.

 The proposal, if it passes muster, would keep the U.S. in the Universal Postal Union (UPU), the 145-year-old governing body that the Trump administration plans to leave next month unless UPU delegates vote to approve the changes it has demanded to the global postal cost structure.
-It would also dramatically increase the postal rates paid by businesses and consumers from nations that have benefitted from a half-century of artificially low rates on U.S-bound shipments.
+It would also dramatically increase the postal rates paid by businesses and consumers from nations that have benefited from a half-century of artificially low rates on U.S-bound shipments.
 Notably, Chinese merchants and consumers could see postal rates more than double because China Post would be charged a much higher rate by USPS to process postal shipments.

-According to two industry sources, the compromise, crafted by Germany and France and informally agreed to by the U.S., would permit the U.S. and any country doing business with it to “self-declare” their international postal rates by July 1, 2020, at a rate effectively equal to 70% of what UPS would charge to handle a domestic parcel or mail shipment, a fee system that has been known as “terminal dues.”
+According to two industry sources, the compromise, crafted by Germany and France and informally agreed to by the U.S., would permit the U.S. and any country doing business with it to “self-declare” their international postal rates by July 1, 2020, at a rate effectively equal to 70% of what USPS would charge to handle a domestic parcel or mail shipment, a fee system that has been known as “terminal dues.”
 That is much higher than the dues now paid by many so-called developing countries that use the USPS.
 In the case of China, still classified a “developing” country under UPU guidelines, China Post pays USPS about 35% of what it costs USPS to process a postal shipment within its borders, estimates Alex Yancher, co-founder of Passport, a U.S.-based international parcel delivery firm who has been closely following the saga.

 The proposal would establish a phase-in period for countries operating under the current UPU system to migrate to a self-declare model where their costs would rise after decades of paying artificially low dues, the sources said.
 The shift would begin in 2021 and run through 2025, the sources said.
 Terminal dues increases would max out at 13% in 2021 and increase by 10% each year after that, the sources said.
 This would ease many governments’ concerns about the impact of price shocks while aiding cost-recovery efforts of destination postal systems.
 Terminal dues account for up to 60% of the cost of a typical international mail shipment, according to Yancher.